A Guide to Building Credit and Increasing Your Credit Scores

 Finally, when you’re trying to build credit, there are a few myths and misconceptions out there you should be aware of and watch out for.
 Chief among them is the mistaken belief that you need to carry a balance on your credit card in order for it to be reported.
 To be clear, this is false!
 In reality, there’s no harm in paying off your full credit card balance each month — in fact, that’s what you should do in order to avoid paying interest.

-Another misconception states that opening a new credit card hurts your credit score instead of helping.
-There actually is some truth to this one as credit inquiries — or “hard pulls” — can ding your credit score and applying for too many lines of credit at once can be a red flag to lenders.
 However the long-term benefits that can come with using a credit card responsibly far outweigh these minimal downsides.
-Plus, with “new credit” making up only 10% of your FICO score and “amounts owed” accounting for 30%, chance are that the hit your credit experiences from the hard pull will be overshadowed by the available revolving credit you’ll gain.
+Plus, with “new credit” making up only 10% of your FICO score and “amounts owed” accounting for 30%, chances are that the hit your credit experiences from the hard pull will be overshadowed by the available revolving credit you’ll gain.

 Continuing Your Journey to Higher Credit Scores